california-jugger/charter/charter.md

 ## EDITING THE CHARTER
 This charter is expected to change as CAJA grows.
 The process for making edits is as follows:
-1. Anyone makes changes to this document by editing it and committing the changes to a new branch.
+1. Anyone makes changes to this document by editing it and committing the changes to a new branch[^1].
 The branch should follow the naming convention `<author-name>/<change-description>`.
 2. When they are satisfied with the changes, they create a pull request on github and publicize this to (at least) the members of the voting council.
 The pull request must include, at a minimum:
      - A brief summary of the changes made
      - Why the changes are believed to be necessary